caroldelwing/WCD-DevOps/project_7/README.md

 - `/players/team/:teamname` - returns all players of a team.
 For example, /players/team/TOR will return all players of Toronto Maple Leafs.
 - `/teams` - returns a list of the teams.

-- Part 2: copy the public IP of the Jenkins EC2 instance and paste it on your web browser according to the model below:
+- Part 2: copy the public IP of the Jenkins EC2 instance and paste it on your web browser according to the model PublicIPV4:8080
-<PublicIPV4>:8080

 - Part 3: use the following command to get the external ip of the load balancer:
 ```sh